Deal Origination System

 South China Morning Post / HKEJBusiness obituaries, retirement announcements, company anniversaries (40th, 50th — founder is 65+)Set Google Alerts for: "Hong Kong" + ("retirement" OR "succession" OR "family business" OR "next generation" OR "stepping down")

-Private bank wealth advisorsUBS, Credit Suisse, JP Morgan PB cover HNW foundersHarder to access.
+Private bank wealth advisorsUBS, HSBC Private Banking, JP Morgan PB cover HNW foundersHarder to access.
 Attend private banking conferences.
 Position as solution for "my client who wants to sell."

 🇹🇼